lobbylayer/chrome/README.md

-# lobbylayer
+# Lobbylayer

-A browser extension and proof of concept for unvealing Swiss PMs lobbies on news websites
+A browser extension that provides transparent reporting of Swiss MP's vested interests.
+On your favourite news site.

 ## Tech Stack